hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 **Q: Can I see a history of status changes?**

 Yes, enable the logger (Alt+L) to see real-time status changes with timestamps.
 The logger maintains a history of changes for your current session in a 5000 event FIFO buffer.
-The logger monitors all sites even when not displayed.
+The logger monitors each site even when not displayed.

 **Q: What does the Reset button do?**